NXT Arrival

 NXT Arrival (stylized as NXT ArRIVAL) was a professional wrestling livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
 The event aired exclusively on the WWE Network and took place on February 27, 2014, at NXT's home base, Full Sail University in Winter Park, Florida.
 It was WWE's first live professional wrestling event streamed online via the WWE Network, which launched three days prior to the event.
+ArRival would eventually inspire the NXT TakeOver line of events.

 Six professional wrestling matches were contested during the event.
 In the main event, Adrian Neville defeated Bo Dallas in a ladder match to win the NXT Championship.
 The card also featured Paige defeating Emma to retain the NXT Women's Championship and Cesaro defeating Sami Zayn in the opening bout.
 The event was praised by critics, but some experienced technical issues viewing the live stream, which WWE later acknowledged.

 Production

 Background

 In 2012, WWE restructured their NXT brand from being a reality-based competition television show to a developmental territory for their main roster.
 In 2014, the promotion scheduled its first live special for NXT titled Arrival.
 The event was scheduled to be held on February 27, 2014, at the brand's home arena of Full Sail University in Winter Park, Florida.
-The event aired exclusively on the WWE Network, and was WWE's first live event to be broadcast on the WWE Network, which launched just a few days prior to the event.
+The event aired exclusively on the WWE Network, and was WWE's first live event to be broadcast on the WWE Network, which launched three days prior to the event.